 Although rare, it’s possible to develop progressive multifocal leukoencephalopathy (PML) from Entyvio.
 This condition is a serious, potentially life threatening infection that affects your brain.

 Even though PML is very rare, you should be aware of its possible symptoms.
 This way, if you develop symptoms of PML, you can let your doctor know right away.
 Symptoms include:

 - neurological (nerve-related) side effects, such as confusion or changes in the way that you talk

 What might help

 Throughout your Entyvio treatment, your doctor will watch for symptoms of PML.
 If you develop any symptoms of this condition, go to the hospital or contact your doctor right away.
-They’ll offer care for PML and recommend that you stop receiving Entyvio.
+They’ll offer treatment for PML and recommend that you stop receiving Entyvio.